Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

 - **For Microsoft Entra ID:**
   - You will need to grant the Azure Managed Identity associated with the Azure Function appropriate permissions, such as the Application Administrator role (or similar).

-    1. Open the Azure Function for the SMART Auth Custom Operations from the {env_name}-rg resource group.
+    1. Open the Azure Function for SMART Auth Custom Operations from the {env_name}-rg resource group, or use the name of the existing resource group you specified.
 The function will have a suffix of `aad-func`.
     1. From the left navbar open `Identity` -> `System assigned`.
 Copy the Object(principal) ID for the next steps.
     1. Open Microsoft Entra ID and navigate to `Roles and Administrators`.
 Open the `Application Administrator` role.
     1. Add the Azure Function Managed Identity to this Microsoft Entra ID role.